Teeth Whitening (Bleaching)

 In general, teeth whitening can be examined in 4 different types.

-Type 2 = Home whitening: This is the type of whitening applied outside the clinic for a long time (approximately 5-7 days with a minimum of 8 hours of application per day) in low concentrations with specially prepared oral appliances.
+Home Whitening: This is the type of whitening agent applied outside the clinic in low concentrations with specially prepared oral appliances for a long time (approximately 5-7 days with a minimum of 8 hours of application per day).

-Type 3 = Combined whitening: office type whitening followed by home type whitening.
-It is the most effective whitening method.
+Combined Whitening: In-office whitening followed by at-home whitening.
+This is the most effective whitening method.

-Type 4 = Single tooth whitening: Teeth with root canal treatment may show discoloration depending on the agents used.
-In such teeth, a special whitening agent is placed inside the tooth and effective whitening is achieved on a single tooth.
+Single Tooth Whitening: Teeth with root canal treatment can become discolored depending on the agents used.
+In these cases, a special whitening agent is placed inside the tooth, achieving effective whitening on a single tooth.

-Although the application method varies depending on the type of bleaching (single session, 30-40 minutes in the office type) / (approximately 5-7 days with a minimum of 8 hours of application per day in the home type), the whitening process is similar.
+Although the application method varies depending on the type of bleaching (single session, 30-40 minutes in the office) / (approximately 5-7 days with a minimum of 8 hours of application per day in the home type), the whitening process is similar.

-Teeth whitening occurs when the color pigments in the tooth structure react with oxygen products and lose their effectiveness.
-After the application of the whitening agent, the color of the tooth becomes 1-1.5 tones lighter and it takes 1-2 weeks for this color to settle.
-There may be a half-tone decrease in color during the process as a result of the teeth coming into contact with coloring foods again, but the tooth will remain whiter than before the procedure in any case.
+Teeth whitening occurs when pigments within the tooth structure react with oxygen products, causing them to lose their effectiveness.
+After the application of the whitening agent, the tooth's color will lighten by 1-1.5 shades, and this color will take 1-2 weeks to fully settle.
+Re-exposure to coloring foods may cause a half-tone decrease in color, but the teeth will remain whiter than before the treatment.

 Depending on the patient's aesthetic expectations, the whitening process can be repeated once a year.

-Teeth whitening is the loss of effectiveness of the color pigments in the tooth structure as a result of their reaction with oxygen products.
-Whitening agents applied in appropriate situations and in appropriate amounts under the supervision of a dentist do not cause any harm other than a slight sensitivity for the first 24 hours.
+Teeth whitening occurs when pigments within the tooth structure lose their effectiveness due to the reaction with oxygen products.
+Whitening agents applied in appropriate amounts and under the supervision of a dentist are generally harmless, other than mild sensitivity for the first 24 hours.

 Prohibitions